Prosecutor: Man who killed 6 in Texas deserves death penalty

 Haskell’s attorneys said he suffered from various mental illnesses and that voices had told him to kill his ex-wife’s family.

-Prosecutors argued that Haskell did not have a severe mental illness and had faked his symptoms.
+At closings, prosecutors called Haskell a manipulator and a liar.
+In earlier proceedings, they produced expert witnesses who testified that Haskell did not have a severe mental illness and had faked his symptoms.
 They said he meticulously crafted a plan to hurt anybody who helped his ex-wife, Melannie Lyon, after the couple divorced, traveling from California to Texas to carry out the killings.

 Besides Stephen and Katie Stay, Haskell also killed 4-year-old Zach; 7-year-old Rebecca; 9-year-old Emily; and 13-year-old Bryan.
 Katie Stay was Lyon’s sister.